 This is because too much free calcium within the body can lead to calcium deposits.
 In people with hair loss, this can even lead to calcification of the scalp.
 If not treated, this can result in irreversible baldness.

-Calcium is found in many foods, and you may even be getting an oversupply from your own water supply.
+Calcium is found in many foods, and you may even be getting an oversupply from your water supply.

 You can take a magnesium supplement if you are deficient, though not daily.
 You should speak with your doctor if you suspect a deficiency.
 Together you can find the best treatment plan for you.